-A PRR will be prepared by the NYSDEC every year.
+A PRR will be prepared by the NYSDEC every three years, or at an alternate frequency as may be determined by the NYSDEC.
 The PRR will be prepared in accordance with the NYSDEC DER-10 "Technical Guidance for Site Investigation and Remediation".
-The frequency of submittal of the PRR may be modified with the approval of the NYSDEC.

-This report will include the following:
+The PRR will include the following:

-- Identification of all EC/ICs required by the ROD for the Site - An assessment of the effectiveness of all EC/ICs for the Site - An evaluation of the EC/IC Plan and the Monitoring Plan for adequacy in meeting remedial goals and being protective of public health and the environment - Results of the required annual site inspections - A compilation of all deliverables generated during the reporting period, as specified in Section 2 EC/IC Plan, Section 3 Monitoring Plan and Section 4 O&M Plan - Certification of the EC/ICs.
+- Identification of all EC/ICs required by the ROD for the Site - An assessment of the effectiveness of all EC/ICs for the Site - An evaluation of the EC/IC Plan and the Monitoring Plan for adequacy in meeting remedial goals and being protective of public health and the environment - Results of the required annual site inspections - A compilation of all deliverables generated during the reporting period, as specified in Section 3 Monitoring Plan - Certification of the EC/ICs.